10 Best Consumer Marketplaces for December 2025

 Risk Factors

-• Cyclical exposure to construction markets
+• Cyclical sensitivity to construction spending and economic cycles

 Portfolio Diversification Insights